Receiving allergy injections at UHS

-If your allergy doctor requires an agreement to be signed with our medical director, please upload the form via the UHS patient portal.
-(Click document upload in the menu, then follow directions).
+- If your allergy doctor requires an agreement to be signed with our medical director, please bring the form with you to your first appointment.

 - Our medical director will sign the form and fax it back to your allergy doctor.

 - You will be asked to sign a Release of Information annually so we may communicate with your allergy doctor.